M-Chimiste/TheseusInsight/docs/embedding_functionality_README.md

 # Embedding Functionality for Semantic Search

-This document describes the new vector embedding functionality added to Theseus Insight, enabling semantic similarity search using pgvector with PostgreSQL.
+This document describes the vector embedding functionality added to Theseus Insight, enabling semantic similarity search using sqlite-vec with SQLite.

 ## Overview